mike-ghaly/PyQt5/README.md

     self.setWindowTitle("Window Title Here")
 ```

-In the __init__ function, we first initialize the QWidget parent class we inherited.
+In the __init__ function, we first initialize the QWidget parent object we inherited.
 Then we can initialize our main window how we like.
 For now we'll just set its title to "Window Title Here".

 ________________________________________________________________________________________________________________________________________